• Mental Health

 Types of anxiety disorders Prozac is approved to treat include:

 • Prozac for OCD: Prozac is approved by the FDA for the relief of symptoms of OCD.
-It has been moderately effective in reducing repetitive or ritualized behaviors and obsessive thoughts.2
+Using Prozac for OCD is moderately effective for reducing repetitive or ritualized behaviors and obsessive thoughts.2

 • Prozac for Panic Attacks: Prozac is approved by the FDA for the treatment of panic attacks and can help treat panic disorders.
 It has been effective in reducing the occurrence of sudden attacks of extreme fear and worries about having these attacks.3